-BMTI took part, as affiliate partner, in the EUROMED Invest project financed by the European Commission.
-The project has been carried out by the Med Alliance consortium and it has been coordinated by ANIMA Investment Network.
-EUROMED Invest aimed at encouraging private investments and economic relations in the Mediterranean area (from December 2013 – to December 2016).
+BMTI took part, as affiliate partner, in the EUROMED Invest project financed by the European Commission which has been carried out by the Med Alliance consortium and coordinated by ANIMA Investment Network – with the objective of encouraging private investments and economic relations in the Mediterranean area.

-It was an initiative carried out by the “Agència de Suport a l’Empresa Catalana – ACCIO” in partnership with the Chamber of commerce of Casablanca, the Union of the Chambers of Commerce of Veneto and BMTI, aiming at simplifying trade flows between Morocco and the European Union, by improving commercial partnership among small and medium enterprises (SMEs) of agri-food sector.
+It was an initiative carried out by the Agència de Suport a l’Empresa Catalana (ACCIO) in partnership with the Chamber of Commerce, Industry, and Services of Casablanca, the Italian Union of the Chambers of Commerce of Veneto and BMTI, aiming at simplifying trade flows between Morocco and the European Union, by improving commercial partnership among small and medium enterprises (SMEs) of agri-food sector.

-BMTI implemented the initiative Agro-Export Mentoring Programme with the objective of improving the commercialization of agricultural and agri-food products between Morocco and the European Union, moving from Italy, through an exchange of know-how between BMTI and the National Association of the economic interest groups of the olive (GIE).
+The Agro-Export Mentoring Programme is an initiative aiming at improving the commercialisation of agricultural and agri-food products between the Kingdom of Morocco and the European Union –firstly from Italy – through an exchange of know-how between BMTI and the National Association of the Olive’s Economic Interest Groups (EIGs).

-The mentoring focused on the marketing standards of agri-food products in the European Union, particularly those referred to olive oil, table olives, figs and almonds, as well as on the tools able to improve the efficiency and transparency of trade between the European Union and Morocco and within Morocco, starting with the Italian commodity exchange model.
+The mentoring focused on the marketing standards of agri-food products in the European Union, particularly those referred to olive oil, table olives, figs, and almonds, as well as on the tools able to improve the efficiency and transparency of trade between the European Union and Morocco, and within Morocco, starting with the Italian commodity exchange model.
 The working day saw the participation of EIGs member cooperatives and other 8 cooperatives run by women dealing in figs and almonds.